nielsberglund/nielsblogsource/content/drafts/building-an-event-management-system-with-claude-code-part-8---implementing-import-functions.md

 ```
 {{< gen-cap "Code Snippet 12" "Performance Analysis and Solution" >}}

 As shown in *Code Snippet 12*, Claude Code identified the root cause of the performance issue: approximately 750 sequential database round-trips for just 49 rows.
+TING (That.Is.Not.Good)!
 The primary bottleneck was the nested loop for processing interest topics, which alone caused around 500 queries.

 Claude Code proposed a solution: adopting a batch loading pattern.
 This involves pre-loading reference data into memory, processing it there, and then performing batch inserts at the end.
 This change is expected to reduce the import time from 20 minutes to just 15-30 seconds, a 40-80× speedup.

-Persoanally I am not that keen on loading "stuff" into memory, so I asked Claude Code about it, and got this response:
+Personally, I am not that keen on loading "stuff" into memory, so I asked Claude Code about it and got this response:

 ```
 ● Great question.
 Let me give you an honest comparison.